RijoSLal/Sentio/README.md

 ## Features

 - Classifies comments into **Positive**, **Negative**, or **Neutral** categories.
-- Displays a progress bar while processing the input.
 - Provides a user-friendly interface using Streamlit.
-- Uses a pre-trained LSTM model for sentiment classification.
+- Uses a LSTM model for sentiment classification.
 - Visualizes the sentiment prediction with color-coded progress bars.

 ## Tech Stack